trevorvanhoof/MayaAPIWrappers/README.md

 #### Omissions
 We have omitted 2 number types: `byte` and `addr`, they can not be set using MDataHandle.
-We have omitted types that would normally use: MFnGenericAttribute, MFnLightDataAttribute.
+We have omitted types that would normally use: MFnGenericAttribute, MFnLightDataAttribute, MRampAttribute.
 We have omitted kDynArrayAttrs as it's just a dictionary of typed array attributes and you can achieve the same thing more safely by using multiple attributes instead.

 #### Renames